Yazeed-Idris/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/howto/howto_css_image_responsive.asp) - This site is the goto when it comes to making responsive designs.
+- (https://www.w3schools.com/howto/howto_css_image_responsive.asp) - This site is the goto when it comes to making responsive designs.

 ## Author